hydoai/velovision/README.md

 velovision is the world's first computer vision-based active cycling assistance system.
 Currently, velovision performs Automatic Overtake Warning (AOW) for  pedestrians, cyclists, and vehicles.
 See more about [its capabilities](https://hydo.ai) and [limitations](https://hydo.ai).

-I am inspired by [commaai/openpilot](https://github.com/commai/openpilot)
+I was inspired by [commaai/openpilot](https://github.com/commaai/openpilot).

 <table>
   <tr>